 To use a vehicle from one of main UK car clubs you must first become a member.
 In principle, anyone with a full valid licence held for at least 12 months, and aged between 18 and 75 can apply for membership.
 Applicants must provide the club with their driving licence details, and are usually asked to declare any endorsements and/or convictions and confirm their insurance claims history.

-Once a member, vehicles can be booked by the hour (or half hour) either by telephone or on the Internet – the notice required can be as little as a few minutes, or up to 12 months in advance.
-If the required vehicle is available, then the booking time is then confirmed by the call centre (if booking by phone), or by text and/or email (if booking using a mobile or the Internet) and the vehicle reserved.
+Once a member, vehicles can be booked by the hour (or half hour) either by telephone or on the Internet – depending on availability the notice required can be as little as a few minutes.
+Subject to the vehicle being available, the booking time is then confirmed by the call centre (if booking by phone), or by text and/or email (if booking using a mobile or the Internet) and the vehicle reserved.

 In most cases, vehicles are then accessed from a car station using a smart 'proximity' card that, after identifying the member, automatically unlocks the vehicle and initiates the booking.
 The car or van is then started in the normal way using an ignition key usually kept inside the vehicle.
 The smart card is again used to lock the vehicle at the end of the booking, when the vehicle automatically sends all the user and mileage information back to a central computer for billing.